 RAZ is led by Ander Gortazar Balerdi and Jacek Markusiewicz.

-Architects graduated from the University of the Basque Country and the Warsaw University of Technology, respectively, they met each other in the Institute for advanced architecture of Catalonia.
-They then combined parametric approach, architecture and urban planning in Barcelona and Beirut based office Built by Associative Data (2010-2013).
+Graduated as architects from the University of the Basque Country and the Warsaw University of Technology, respectively, we met each other in the Institute for advanced architecture of Catalonia.
+We then combined a parametric approach, architecture and urban planning in a Barcelona and Beirut based office built by Associative Data (2010-2013).

 Jacek, as a tutor and researcher in the Faculty of Architecture at the Warsaw University of Technology, focuses on human-computer interaction in architectural processes (such as augmented reality, haptic interfaces and responsive design) as well as generative modeling and programming.
 He is now pursuing his PhD in the Computer Aided Design Department of the Warsaw University of Technology.

 Ander is specialist in process optimization through computational tools applied to the built environment.
 He worked in first level international projects in BuroHappold Engineering (2013-2017), including works by Foster + Partners, Zaha Hadid Architects and Snohetta.
 He also works as a consultant on mobility and urban planning and regularly publishes articles on these topics.
 Ander is now pursuing his PhD in urban mobility at the Urban Planning department of the Polytechnic University of Catalonia.